hermangroup/docs/masternodes/setup.rst

 .. figure:: img/setup-dmt-sent.png
    :width: 220px

-   Dash Masternode Tool confirmation dialogs to register a masternode
+   Historia Masternode Tool confirmation dialogs to register a masternode

-The BLS secret key must be entered in the ``dash.conf`` file on the masternode.
+The BLS secret key must be entered in the ``historia.conf`` file on the masternode.
 This allows the masternode to watch the blockchain for relevant Pro*Tx transactions, and will cause it to start serving as a masternode when the signed ProRegTx is broadcast by the owner, as we just did above.
 Edit the configuration file on your masternode as follows::

-  nano ~/.dashcore/dash.conf
+  nano ~/.historiacore/historia.conf

 The editor appears with the existing masternode configuration.
 Add this line to the end of the file, replacing the key with your BLS secret key